hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 Highlights and benefits of Intel® Recsys Toolkit are as follows:

-- Provide various built-in distributed feature engineering operations to efficient process user and item features.
+- Provide various built-in distributed feature engineering operations to efficiently process user and item features.
 - Support the distributed training of any standard TensorFlow or PyTorch model.
 - Implement a complete, highly available and scalable pipeline for online serving (including recall and ranking) with low latency.
-- Include out-of-use reference use cases of many popular recommendation algorithms.
+- Include out-of-box reference use cases of many popular recommendation algorithms.

 For more details, visit the BigDL Friesian [GitHub repository](https://github.com/intel-analytics/BigDL/tree/main/python/friesian) and
 [documentation page](https://bigdl.readthedocs.io/en/latest/doc/Friesian/index.html).